iamvery/docs/warmup/counters.md

 This mutator will render our statistics for us.
 The view and data to render are passed to it, and it simply binds the data to the view.
-Binding is covered in [more detail here](/docs/view-logic), but for our purposes we can think of it as putting the right values into the right place in the view.
+Binding is covered in [more detail here](/docs/view-logic), but for our purposes we can think of it as putting data values into the right place in the view.

 ## Routing